-Cavalla International University of America offers over 100 degrees and over 20 specialized certification courses from the graduate school, Barclay College of Law, graduate school, and undergraduate studies.
+Cavalla International University of America offers over 100 degrees and over 20 specialized certification courses from the graduate school, Barclay College of Law and the 5 undergraduate colleges.
 The university offers doctoral degrees, Law degrees and undergraduate degrees, including Arts and Sciences, Education, Engineering and Technology, Health and Sciences, Business Administration and Management and many Specialized Certification Courses that will meet the interest and needs of our global students.
 The university endeavors to hire and recruit highly qualified and reputable local and international professors to guide the students as faculty members and mentors.